manifold-systems/manifold/docs/articles/manifold_series_1.md

 * **Lightweight** – direct integration with standard Java, requires no special compilers, annotation processors, class loaders, or runtime agents
 * **Efficient, dynamic** – Manifold only produces types as they are needed by the compiler
 * **Simple, open API** – you can build your own type manifolds
-* **No code generation build step** – eliminates code generators from your development build process
+* **No code generation build step** – eliminates code generators from your development build process (when dynamic mode is used)
-* **IntelliJ IDEA** – comprehensive IDE support: code completion, navigation, usage searching, refactoring, debugging, etc.
+* **IntelliJ IDEA** – comprehensive IDE support: incremental compilation, code completion, navigation, usage searching, refactoring, debugging, etc.

 Further, the Type Manifold API unifies code generator architecture by providing much needed structure and consistency for developers writing code generators.
 It puts an end to "lone wolf" code generator projects only one developer fully understands.